Talking About the Past Tenses in English Grammar

 8. I had seen the movie before we watched it again.

-9. She had studied for the test before the exam.
+9. She had studied before the test.

-12. I had spoken to him earlier that day.
+12. I had spoken to him earlier.

-13. They had finished the presentation before the meeting.
+13. They had finished the presentation early.

 14. I had heard the news before you told me.